Nov. 6 (UPI) -- On this date in history:

 In 1956, U.S. President Dwight D. Eisenhower was re-elected by a wide margin.

-In 1965, a formal agreement between the United States and Cuba allows Cubans who want to leave the island nation for America to do so.
+In 1965, a formal agreement between the United States and Cuba allows Cubans who wanted to leave the island nation for America to do so.
 More than 250,000 Cubans had taken advantage of this opportunity by 1971.

 In 1984, U.S. President Ronald Reagan was elected to a second term, winning 49 states.